pomf/pomf/README.md

 (ES5)](https://github.com/airbnb/javascript/tree/master/es5) (`airbnb/legacy`)
 coding style guides.
 We use ESLint and PHPCS tools to enforce these standards.

-You can also help by sending us feature requests and writing documentation and tests.
+You can also help by sending us feature requests or writing documentation and tests.

 Thanks!